The History of The Animals, Animals II, Animals III, Animal Tracks,

 [After relocating to America in 2001 to pursue a solo career, Hilton Valentine collaborated with Eric Burdon in his USA based band 'Eric Burdon and The Animals' and performed with him on his 2007 and 2008 tours.
 In 2008 Hilton resumed his solo recording career with various performances in the USA and the UK.
 In January 2021 Hilton died at the age of 77.
 Eric Burdon still continues to perform around the World with his own USA based band 'Eric Burdon and The Animals']

-[In 2001, manager Peter Barton formed his own band 'Animals & Friends' taking on the role of vocalist and bass player alongside John Steel, Dave Rowberry and Lancashire guitarist John E Williamson.
+[In 2001, manager Peter Barton formed his own separate tribute band 'Animals & Friends' taking on the role of vocalist and bass player along with John Steel, Dave Rowberry and Lancashire guitarist John E Williamson.
 Following the sudden death of Dave Rowberry in 2003 Mickey Gallagher took over the role on keyboards.
-In 2013 Barton and Williamson left the band and they were replaced by Danny Handley on vocals and guitar, and Roberto Ruiz on bass.]
+In 2013 Barton and Williamson left the band and they were replaced by Danny Handley on vocals and guitar, and Roberto Ruiz on bass.
+In 2022 Barney Williams replaced Mickey Gallagher on keyboards, and in 2023 Norman Helm replaced Roberto Ruiz on bass.
+The 'Animals & Friends' band continues to perform worldwide.]

-In 2005 Steve Hutchinson coupled up with previous Animals vocalist Tony Liddle and joined the Tony Liddle band with the idea of forming an Animals tribute band together under the name of Animals III as a follow on to their previous bands The Animals and Animals II but the idea did not come to frutition at that time.
+In 2005 Steve Hutchinson coupled up with previous Animals vocalist Tony Liddle by joining the Tony Liddle band with the idea of forming their own Animals tribute band together under the name of Animals III as a follow on to their previous bands The Animals and Animals II but the project was slow to come to frutition at that time.

-In 2007 Steve Hutchinson who still remained to be the longest serving keyboard player for The Animals toured throughout Europe with his band The UK Legends and UK Rock Legends performing some of the Animals hits in the shows as a tribute to his previous bands The Animals and Animals II.
+In 2007 Steve Hutchinson, who was the longest serving keyboard player in the history of The Animals, toured throughout Europe with his own band The UK Legends performing some of the Animals hit songs in his shows as a tribute to his previous bands The Animals and Animals II.

-In September 2014 Steve Hutchinson finally managed to collect together the musicians he needed to create an Animals tribute band under his band name ANIMALS III.
-The proposed line up of his Animals III band included former Animals vocalist Tony Liddle who had taken over the roll from Robert Kane in 2000, along with former 'Hilton Valentine's Animals' guitarist George Fearon, former Animals II bass player Martin Bland and the UK Legends drummer Mad Dog.
+In September 2014 Steve Hutchinson finally managed to collect together the musicians that he needed to create his Animals tribute band under his band name of ANIMALS III.
+The proposed line up of his Animals III band included former Animals vocalist Tony Liddle who had taken over the roll from Robert Kane in 2000, along with former 'Hilton Valentine's Animals/Animals II' guitarist George Fearon, former Animals bass player Martin Bland and the UK Legends drummer Mad Dog.

-As soon as the proposed band members had been agreed Steve Hutchinson promoted his Animals III band for the next two years until the proposed band members were finally assembled again to perform the band's first show in Denmark in 2016.
+As soon as the proposed band members had been finalised Steve Hutchinson promoted his Animals III band for the next two years until they were assembled again to perform the band's first show as Animals III in Denmark in 2016.

-Tony Liddle was not included in the final line up of the band which resulted in bass player Martin Bland sharing the vocals with additional guitarist Graham Hunter also from the UK Legends band.
-Drummer Paul Elliott from the UK Legends band also replaced Mad Dog during the proposed line up for the band in 2015.
+By this time Tony Liddle was not included in the actual line up of the band which resulted in bass player Martin Bland sharing the vocals with additional guitarist Graham Hunter also from the UK Legends band.
+Drummer Paul Elliott from the UK Legends band also replaced Mad Dog for the line up of the 2015 band.

-Once on the road, just like the previous Animals and Animals II bands, Steve's new Animals III band quickly became recognised as one of the most energetic British R&B bands touring in Europe and was widely accepted on stage whether performing at Rock Festivals or Blues Festivals, and even in smaller blues clubs and Theatres.
+Once on the road, just like the previous reincarnated Animals bands, Steve's new Animals III band quickly became recognised as one of the most energetic R&B bands from the UK touring in Europe and the show was widely accepted on international stages whether performing at Rock Festivals, Blues Festivals, and even in smaller blues clubs and Theatres.

 In 2017 Drummer Mad Dog re-joined the band replacing Paul Elliott.